 WHEN BLUE TURNS GOLD

-Scales: What is a chord, if not the notes of a scale hooked together?
-Scales will unlock the neck for you.
-Say you want to improvise over Gmaj7aug5, Eb,aug9b,5, and Bmaj7b,5.
-If you don't know what those chords are in terms of scales, you're lost.
+I practice all the scales.
+Everyone should know lots of scales.
+Actually, I feel there are only scales.
+What is a chord, if not the notes of a scale hooked together?
+There are several reasons for learning scales: One, the knowledge will unlock the neck for you; you'll leam the instrument; second, if I say I want you to improvise over Gmaj7augs, then go to E3aug935 then to Bmaj735-well, if you don't know what those chords are in scale terms you're lost.

-The joy of music If music doesn't carry deep emotions, what's it for?
-You find notes that are joyful to you, and you play them at a fast tempo, and people will get something from it.
+The joy of music is like the joy a runner gets from running, and, musically, I'm running.
+If music doesn't carry any deep emotion, then what's it for?
+You find notes that are more joyful to you and you play them at a fast tempo and people will get something from it.